 The passport-free zone within the European Union has made travel between European countries simpler and quicker.
+Internal borders have become essentially dissolved for those with a Schengen visa, while the external borders have tightened their border checks for anyone that is not a citizen of one of the member states.
 For some European passport holders, however, the passport-free zone has also increased confusion about whether they need to pack a passport on their trips between countries.

 Schengen Area

 The passport-free area of the European Union is known as the Schengen Area.
-If you hold a passport from one of the EU countries, you do not need to show a passport when traveling between countries within the Schengen zone.
-At the time of publication, the 26 countries in the Schengen Area were Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden and Switzerland.
+If you hold a passport from one of the EU countries, you do not need to show a passport or other travel documents when traveling between countries within the Schengen zone.
+At the time of publication, the 26 Schengen countries were Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden and Switzerland.

 EU Countries Requiring Passports